EugenMayer/concourse-static-resource/README.md

 The reason behind that is, that to achieve b) we want to reference the result of this pipeline with `passed` or its latest `semver` in our `bloody-edge-pipeine` build.

-Lets make this a example case.
+Lets make create a example

 So we have a `stable-build-pipeline`